Contact you local AFI to be considered for an ABFP contribution to supplement other f

 For example, if eligible applicants own 60% of the business, then the maximum support considered for capital costs would be 24% (60% * 40%) the maximum for planning and non-capital costs would be 45% (60% * 75%).

-Pro-rated rates of support
+Pro-rated support

 Non-Indigenous spouse